Ray Brown will attempt to cycle across the nation in 12 days to honor his wife, a breast cancer survivor

 “BCRF was the only choice since darn near every dollar goes to research.”

-This isn’t the first time the 58-year-old retired business executive took on a challenge for BCRF.
-In January he prepared for his upcoming RAAM race by biking 1,000 miles on Zwift, a virtual software training tool, and raised nearly $3,000 for BCRF.
+This isn’t the first time the 58-year-old retired business executive has taken on a challenge for BCRF.
+In January, he prepared for his upcoming RAAM race by biking 1,000 miles on Zwift, a virtual software training tool, and raised nearly $3,000 for BCRF.

 Beginning June 14, he will be accompanied by a crew of seven, including his wife, as he tackles this nationwide journey solo.
 It’s a challenge few have achieved.
 The route is usually done by relay teams who take turns cycling each leg of the race.